-‘Victory comes late’ by Emily Dickinson is a fourteen line poem that is contained within one block of text.
+‘Victory comes late’ is fourteen lines and contained within one block of text.
 There is no standard pattern of rhyme or rhythm in the poem.
 It is written in blank verse, a style very common within Dickinson’s works.

 Dickinson’s Dashes and Capitalization